mchjohnson13/Group05/README.md

 could make accurate predictions for just one region, North America Sales (NA_Sales).
 The results were far better, supporting my hypothesis but the model as a whole was still not a great predictor.

+#### Factors that limited the efficacy of the models
+* Sales data was too rightly-skewed
+* The features we used were simply not good predictors of Sales, even when taken in aggregate.
+* Gamer's attitudes towards a given games, and thus sales, cannot be adequately encapsulated by generic features.
+Ultimately, whether a game is popular or not is a function of qualities of the game that are much more subtle.
+A good game can come from anywhere.

+#### Features that could strengthen the models
+* Sales data that is more granular could help to strengthen the model.
+"Japan Sales" or "North American Sales" is still too broad of a category to predict accurately.
+* A more even spread of the Sales data that is less right-skewed.
+* A subset of games that are more current and have more in common.

+* NOTE: The developer column in the combo_df file was corrupted at some point.
+The script still works, but all values are null.

 ---